Toledo Bend 2023 Survey Report

 Management History

 Historically, the black bass fishery has been the most popular at Toledo Bend Reservoir, accounting for 65 to 85% of annual angling effort.
-Approximately 10 to 20% of anglers target crappie.
-Texas Parks and Wildlife Department (TPWD) has stocked Florida Largemouth Bass (FLMB) annually since 1990 (except 2006 and 2014) to increase abundance of bass > 8 pounds.
-The Louisiana Department of Wildlife and Fisheries (LDWF) also stocks FLMB annually.
+Approximately 10% to 20% of anglers target crappie.
+Texas Parks and Wildlife Department (TPWD) has stocked Florida Largemouth Bass (FLMB) annually from 1990-2021 (except 2006 and 2014) and Lone Star Bass (2nd generation offspring of pure Florida-strain ShareLunker Largemouth Bass (fish ≥ 13 pounds)] have been stocked annually from 2022-2024.
 Joint efforts with LDWF have resulted in standardization of all recreational harvest regulations.
 In 1998, giant salvinia was discovered in Toledo Bend Reservoir.
-In 2013, plant coverage reached the historic high (9,314 acres) and impeded angler access.
-Since then, water level fluctuations coupled with increased herbicide treatments of commercial and TPWD applicators have resulted in extensive reductions in coverage during most years.
+In 2013, plant coverage reached the historic high (9,314 acres).
+Since then, water level fluctuations coupled with increased herbicide treatments and freeze events have decreased coverage substantially with a rebound beginning in 2022.

 Fish Community